sveltia-cms Svelte Themes

 Gotcha: Unpublished entries and assets are not drafts.
 Once committed to your repository, those changes can be deployed any time another commit is pushed without [skip ci], or when a manual deployment is triggered.

-If the automatic_deployments property is defined, you can manually trigger a deployment by selecting Publish Changes under the Account button in the top right corner of the CMS.
+If the automatic_deployments property is defined, you can manually trigger a deployment by clicking the Publish Changes button on the application header.
 To use this feature:

 • GitHub Actions: